Slab City, California: Economy

 According to the San Diego Union-Tribune's Fred Dickey in 2012, the most common source of income among the permanent residents is "probably" SSI checks.
 In 2020, Ranker indicated that Slab City's income mainly comes from tourists and donations.
 In 1995, almost every resident of Slab City collected disability benefits, social security or unemployment.
 Another steady source of income at the time was selling salvaged goods to visitors.

 Many residents use generators or solar panels to generate electricity.
 Clean water is dispensed from a tank at the community church.
 The closest body of civilization with proper law enforcement is approximately 4 mi southwest of Slab City, in Niland, where residents often went for basic shopping as of 1990.
 Residents were still obtaining essentials from Niland, a town of about 1,000, 30 years later in 2020.

-During the 2020 COVID-19 pandemic, most tourist destinations were closed.
-This had economic ramifications for Slab City, as well as its availability of food and water, which relied in part on tourist donations.
-Residents are divided on whether to follow or defy government guidelines, complicated by a lack of health infrastructure and insurance.
-In May 2020, Imperial County had 55 confirmed cases of the coronavirus, out of 417 tests.

 Arts and culture

 Tourism

-Slab City has a free lending library, an outdoor music venue called The Range and Salvation Mountain.
+Slab City has a free lending library and an outdoor music venue called The Range.

 The settlement also has an internet cafe, a hostel, and a skatepark built inside what remains of the military base swimming pool.

-During the 2020 pandemic, most tourist destinations, including Salvation Mountain, The Range, and Slab City's Library, have been closed.
+During the 2020 pandemic, most tourist destinations, including Salvation Mountain, The Range, and Slab City's Library, were closed.

 Salvation Mountain

 Located just east of California State Route 111, the entrance to Slab City is easily recognized by the colorful Salvation Mountain, which is a small hill approximately three stories tall and entirely covered in latex paint, concrete and adobe, and festooned with Bible verses.
-It was a project built over two decades by Leonard Knight.
+It was a project built over two decades by Slab City resident Leonard Knight.
 The work is a 50 ft-tall piece of religious folk art, "an unofficial centrepiece for the community and [cementing] the area’s anarchic creative identity," according to a 2020 report.

 In 2002, Salvation Mountain was named a Congressional National Folk-Art Treasure.

 The current Salvation Mountain is actually the second construction to occupy the site; Knight began the first Salvation Mountain in 1984, using highly unstable construction methods that allowed the mountain to collapse in 1989.
 Knight was not discouraged; he rebuilt the structure using better materials and engineering, including adobe mixed with straw.

 Before his death on February 10, 2014, Knight had been living in a nursing home.
 He was able to visit Salvation Mountain for the last time in May 2013; the visit was recorded by KPBS (TV).